-The Cape Coral Police Department operates three separate Patrol Districts, designated simply as North, Central, and South.
+The Cape Coral Police Department operates three separate Patrol Districts, designated as North, Central, and South.
 Each District is further subdivided into five Patrol Zones.
 North District is the largest at just over 63 square miles, South District is next at approximately 36 square miles, and Central District covers about 19 square miles.

-South District has the highest population concentration, estimated in 2017 at 85,421 residents and projected to be near 88,000 in 2020.
-This is more than the entire City of Fort Myers and other comparable cities in Florida such as Boca Raton, Largo, and Plantation.
+South District has the highest population concentration, estimated in 2019 at 87,095 residents and projected to be near 88,000 in 2020.
+This is more than the entire City of Fort Myers and comparable to other cities in Florida such as Miami Beach, Riverview, Palm Coast, and Largo.

-Central District has the second highest population at around 46,080 residents in 2017 and projected to be close to 48,500 in 2020.
-This is comparable to Florida cities such as Apopka and Titusville.
+Central District has the second highest population at around 47,656 residents in 2019 and projected to be close to 48,500 in 2020.
+This is comparable to Florida cities such as Pensacola, Coral Gables, Country Club, and Ocoee.

 North District is the largest in square miles but does not yet have the largest population.
-In 2017 nearly 50,467 residents lived in is area and this is projected to be near 56,500 in 2020.
-This District is comparable to other Florida cities such as Coral Gables and Palm Beach Gardens.
-Because the North District is the most undeveloped, it is also subject to the fastest growth, with several housing developments already in progress.
+In 2019 nearly 54,476 residents lived in this area and is projected to be near 56,500 in 2020.
+This District is comparable to other Florida cities such as Bonita Springs, Palm Beach Gardens, St. Cloud, and Apopka.
+Because the North District is the most undeveloped, it is also subject to the fastest growth, with new construction and several housing developments already in progress.

-In 2017, the cost per capita to the residents of Cape Coral for their Police Department was approximately \$194.52.
+In 2019, the cost per capita to the residents of Cape Coral for their Police Department was approximately \$194.52.
 The cost per capita to hire and equip a new officer was about \$0.75, with the annual per capita cost of the officer's salary, benefits and other payroll impact accounting for around \$0.46.1

-1 Using the Cape Coral Interactive Growth Model for population measures, and 2017 City of Cape Coral final budget numbers.
+1 Using the Cape Coral Interactive Growth Model for population measures, and 2019 City of Cape Coral final budget numbers.